Launch your career in marketing with MSc Management (Marketing) from Essex Business School.

 Dr Ceri Watkins’s research interests include organisation hierarchies and organisational performance with a particular focus on the arts.

-This experience is incorporated into our teaching on our MSc Management (Marketing) course to address the issues currently facing organisations across the globe.
+This experience is incorporated into our teaching to address the issues currently facing organisations across the globe, meaning you can graduate with a Masters degree with a real-world focus.

 Essex Business School is also home to the Centre of Work, Organisation and Society, which organises research seminars that our Masters students may attend.